rizinorg/cutter.re/_posts/2025-10-04-shortcut-manager-rsoc.md

 ![Shortcut manager process flowchart](/assets/images/blog/posts/shortcut-manager-rsoc/shortcut-registering-flowchart.png)

 To make the process even simpler, the `ShortcutManager` also provides utility methods that return fully configured `QAction` or `QShortcut` objects based on the given ID.
-This not only streamlines shortcut creation but also hides away the underlying complexity, keeping the codebase clean and consistent.
+This not only streamlines shortcut creation but also hides the underlying complexity, keeping the codebase clean and consistent.

 A Default Shortcuts widget has also been introduced, allowing users to easily view all default key sequences alongside their corresponding actions.
 It also includes a search bar, making it simple to quickly find specific shortcuts or actions.
 [PR #3504](https://github.com/rizinorg/cutter/pull/3504/)